 - A35.
 The auditor's documentation of findings regarding identified or suspected non-compliance with laws and regulations may include, for example: - Copies of records or documents. - Minutes of discussions held with management, those charged with governance or parties outside the entity. - A36.
 Law, regulation or relevant ethical requirements may also set out additional documentation requirements regarding identified or suspected non-compliance with laws and regulations.19

-See, for example, Section 225.37 of EP 100.
+19 See, for example, paragraph R360.28 of the ACRA Code.